New service offered for patients

-Diabetic Retinopathy is an eye disease in which the blood sugar levels can cause damage to the blood vessels in the retina.
-The blood vessels can swell and leak, or they can close and that stops blood from passing through.
+Diabetic Retinopathy is an eye disease in which blood sugar levels can cause damage to blood vessels in the retina.
+The blood vessels can swell and leak, or they can close, stoping blood from passing through.

 All of these changes can affect vision.

 Bateman said the tribe has a partnership with Indian Health Service to have these cameras for the patients.